RoySpringer/boot-sector/README.md

-The commit trail flickers warmer… but the key still lies further downstream.
+The commit trail flickers warmer… but the key still lies further upstream.